Cazim99/Amongus/README.md

   --------------------------------------------------------
   --------------------------------------------------------

-PORTS 9999,9998,9997 ARE FREE, SO IF THEY ARE NOT, CHANGE (MOSTLY ON EVERY COMPUTER) Also set configurations for the database in config.ini file and this is located in the GameServer folder and the WebSite folder
+Set configurations for the database in config.ini file and this is located in the GameServer folder and the WebSite folder

 AFTER THAT
    Run main.py from Web Site folder